StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Topology

 When the Splunk StackPack is installed and a Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved searches.
+The check that you should configure depends on the StackState Agent that you will use to retrieve topology data.
+The Splunk topology V1 check uses the API-Integration Agent to retrieve data from Splunk, while the Splunk topology V2 check uses StackState Agent V2.

 For details on how to configure the components and relations retrieved, see:

 - The [Splunk topology V2 check configuration - StackState Agent V2](/stackpacks/integrations/splunk/splunk_topology.md)
 - The [Splunk topology V1 check configuration - API-Integration Agent](/stackpacks/integrations/splunk/splunk_topology.md)

+If you have an existing Splunk topology integration configured to use the API-Integration Agent and would like to upgrade to use StackState Agent V2, refer to the [Splunk topology check upgrade instructions](splunk_topology_upgrade_v1_to_v2.md).

 #### Health